Main babywearing educators

 During a mission with Doctors without Borders and the Democratic Republic of Congo, I lived in villages where babywearing was part of everyday life and was a reflection of its origins which are probably as old as humanity itself.
-It is only when I had my own children that I realized that there were also physiological benefits to babywearing; they have been proven scientifically but that modern medicine still does not know very well.
-With Emporte-moi, I hope to bridge the gap between the practice of babywearing, which is becoming less mainstream, and healthcare professionals.
-I would also like to participate in the normalization and babywearing safety and standards, so that this ancient art becomes the biological norm rather than than the exception.
+It is only when I had my own children that I realized that there were also physiological benefits to babywearing; they have been proven scientifically but modern medicine still does not know them very well.
+With Emporte-moi, I hope to bridge the gap between the practice of babywearing, which is becoming mainstream, and healthcare professionals.
+I would also like to participate in the normalization and babywearing safety and standards, so that this ancient art becomes once again the biological norm rather than than the exception.

 When I was pregnant I attended two different “babywearing” workshops in the same week.
 I was in awe of the variety of carriers available, as well as the endless possibilities of how to carry one’s baby.
 I saw my first back carry demonstration, and I knew that I would need to learn how to back carry, just as soon as my baby would be old enough!